yhao-compbio/chemical/README.md

-# This repository collects and processes structure data of chemical compounds.
+# The aim of this repository is to collect and process structure data of chemical compounds.

-Detailed documentation about the source dataset can be found [here](downloads/README.md).
-Detailed documentation about the code can be found [here](src/README.md).
-Detailed documentation about the generated dataset can be found [here](data/README.md).
-Below are some brief descriptions of the generated datasets.

 ## Chemical fingerprints & molecular descriptors: quantifying the structure of chemicals